MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 Carefully consider factors like cache expiration policies, cache eviction strategies, and cache size management.
 To maximize the benefits of caching, you might need to tune caching parameters, such as time to live (TTL).
 Consider the following caching techniques:

-- *In-memory caching:* Perform in-memory caching to store frequently accessed data in memory for fast retrieval.
+- *In-memory caching*: Perform in-memory caching to store frequently accessed data in memory for fast retrieval.
 You can use this technique for application data that's expensive to compute or retrieve from a database.
 In-memory caching is useful for data that's read frequently but doesn't frequently change.

-- *Database query caching:* Use this technique to cache the results of database queries to avoid running the same query multiple times.
+- *Database query caching*: Use this technique to cache the results of database queries to avoid running the same query multiple times.
 Database query caching is useful for complex and time-consuming database queries.
 When you cache the results of a query, subsequent requests for the same query are returned quickly.

-- *Content delivery network caching:* Use this technique to cache web content on distributed network servers to reduce latency and improve content delivery.
+- *Content delivery network caching*: Use this technique to cache web content on distributed network servers to reduce latency and improve content delivery.
 Content delivery network caching is effective for static content, like images, CSS files, and JavaScript files.
 Content delivery networks store copies of content in multiple locations worldwide, so users can access the content from a server that's near them geographically.

 **Use read replicas.** Many databases support multiple read replicas.
 Distribute read queries across replicas to minimize the demand on the write database.
 Each read replica can serve a subset of traffic, which can improve performance.